ChHarding/PortfolioWebsite_HCI584/README.md

 # PortfolioWebsite_HCI584
 This project is to build a personal portfolio website using the Flask framework.
 The website will showcase the admin's professional projects, personal information, and an image gallery.

-User's Guide
+# User's Guide

 # 1. Overview
-This is a Flask-based web application that serves as a portfolio and personal website.
-It allows the user to showcase their projects, resume, and other relevant information.
+This is a Flask-based web application that serves as a portfolio/personal website.
+It allows the admin user to showcase their projects, resumes and non-admin users to view it.

 # 2. Installation and Setup